bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 Ruben Somsen: 00:38:30

 And from this point on, we add the user input and user output.
-And the nice thing is that the `sighash_anyprevout` does two things.
+And the nice thing is that the `SIGHASH_ANYPREVOUT` does two things.
 Because the TXID is not signed, it also means that the TXID doesn't change when a user adds their input and output, or rather it does change, but it doesn't matter.
 It doesn't invalidate the signature.
 That works out perfectly.
-Here, it's important to note that the user input does sign the entire transaction and doesn't do a `sighash_anyprevout` or something like that.
+Here, it's important to note that the user input does sign the entire transaction and doesn't do a `SIGHASH_ANYPREVOUT` or something like that.
 The reason for that is, well, yeah, I'm not sure if that matters specifically, but what you need is you need to make sure that the entire sequence of transactions can be replayed so that people who were bidding but didn't get into the blockchain then still get into the blockchain, but in a way that's not actually a valid block.
 So that's not possible because the entire transaction is signed.
 So the TXID at that point for at least the user input and output is basically determined and cannot change.